Akashic-archives/Stupid-projects-that-are-hard/README.md

-I learn sometimes some things that I want to do, but I encounter an enconvinient.
+I learned that some things sometimes are easy when we keep it simple.
+As I always like to ask questions that are really hard like what will happen if.
 So I try to find complex solutions to simple problems.